 - further elements selectable from a comprehensive database of relevant legal contents

-- to receive automatic updates of legal texts and authors' comments (each year in April and November)
+- to receive automatic updates of legal texts and authors' comments plural times per year

-- to create a printable PDF-file as offline version or backup, which includes all self-edited annotations and closely reproduces the layout from the web browser application
+- to create a printable PDF-file as offline version or backup, which includes all self-edited content and reproduces the layout of the App

 For whom are the EPC.App / PCT.App?

 - People are different.
-We believe that the optimum preparation for the EQE requires an annotated EPC / PCT which is adapted to the personal needs of the respective user
+We believe that the optimum preparation for the EQE / EPAC requires an annotated EPC / PCT which is adapted to the personal needs of the respective user

 - EPC.App /PCT.App provide a platform and a starting point for doing this efficiently (video)